Nightarcher3677/OASIS/README.md

 # OASIS
- A python program the provides access to many commands
+ A python program that provides access to many commands